velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 - Drew, Keith | Online branding | London: Laurence King, 2002
 - Davis, Melissa | More than a name: an introduction to branding | Lausanne : AVA Publishing, 2005
 - Heath, Chip | Made to stick: why some ideas take hold and others come unstuck |  London: Arrow Books, 2008
+- Houghton, Robin | Blogging for creatives: how designers, artists, crafters and writers can blog to make contacts, win business and build success | Lewes: Ilex, 2012
+- Byron, D. L. | Publish and prosper: blogging for your business | Berkeley, Calif.: New Riders, 2006.

 --------

 ##Appendices

+###Appendix A: Lambie-Nairn/Telefonica internship
+Excuse the personal tone of this section, but it seems appropriate as a piece of reflective writing rather than an academic summary.

+I spent the majority of summer 2013 (mid May to mid August) working in London.
+The client commissioning the project, Telefónica UK, have a number of initiatives aimed at giving young (and in my case, not *so* young) people opportunities in training and work, which come under their commitments to being a sustainable business.
+As part of this, they commissioned Lambie-Nairn to find two paid interns to design and build Telefónica UK's sustainability report for the year.
+I was fortunate to be chosen to do the front end development